term to be feared. These little pests can pose some health risks and are rather unpleasant to be around.

-At first, this mistake was correctly attributed to the average person’s inability to tell different roach species apart.
+At first, this mistake was correctly attributed to the average person’s inability to tell different cockroach species apart.
 Later, the usage was narrowed to mean “any roach which lives both indoors and outdoors”.
-However, the term mainly appears in a few southeastern states where these three roach species are known to appear.
+However, the term is most prevalent in a few southeastern states where these three species of cockroaches are known to appear.

 Related: 9 Types of Roaches (Found in the US)

 Another common misconception is that palmetto bugs are also water bugs.
 However, while water bugs may look similar to roaches at a glance, they’re aquatic pests, whereas some roaches (such as the Florida woods roach) are merely attracted to water.

 The good news is that palmetto bugs can’t swim, so liquids can be an effective weapon against them.